 Package 6: The Cauldron of Wisdom, merging sun and moon.
 Oneness with the universe... (this could be the tricky one, but we'll do our best 😉 )

 NB.
-Our Druid course is taking longer to put together than anticipated and is now expected to be online sometime in 2017.
-The reason it's taking so long is that we underestimated how much still remained to be said.
-Given how much there is in our bardic and ovate courses, we had thought the Druid course would be quite short.
-In fact it looks like being longer even than the ovate, which itself runs to around half a million words.
+Our Druid course is taking longer to complete than anticipated and is now expected to be online in the Spring of 2018.
+The reason is that we simply underestimated how much remained to be said.
+Given how much there is in our bardic and ovate courses, we thought the Druid course would be quite short.
+In fact it looks like being at least as long as the ovate, which runs to around half a million words.
 So, apologies to our ovate graduates for the long wait.
 We promise it will be worth it!